chriss1245/born2beroot/README.md

 # Born2BeRoot
 The steps  I made to start up a server (based on [Baigalaa's ](https://baigal.medium.com/born2beroot-e6e26dfb50ac) guide) on a virtual machine.

+## Storage limitation
+There is a limitation in the size of all the folders except sgoinfre and goinfre folders.
+We must store our virtual machine at sgoinfre/students/login

+There is also a limitation in sgoinfre.
+If we exceed the 15GB in sgoinfree.
+Your folder will be delated on the next day.
+So I recommend you to store the finished .vdi file in Google drive.

 ## Operating System
 We were told to choose between **Cent OS** and **Debian** I decided to choose Debian because of the community it supports it.
 While Cent OS is supported by the Red Hat company, Debian is more a hippie distro.